Denis Brott: Career

-In 1985, Brott played a pivotal role in the creation of the Canada Council for the Arts Musical Instrument Bank which collects fine string instruments to lend to Canadian musicians.
-In recognition of his contribution, the Instrument Bank loaned him a 1706 David Tecchler cello for his lifetime use, and named the instrument in his honor as well as that of William Turner, Brott-Turner Tecchler.
+In 1985, Brott played a pivotal role in the creation of the Canada Council for the Arts Musical Instrument Bank, which collects fine string instruments to lend to Canadian musicians.
+In recognition of his contribution, the Instrument Bank loaned him a 1706 David Tecchler cello for his lifetime use, and named the instrument in his honor as well as that of William Turner, "Brott-Turner Tecchler".

 Since 1989 he has been Professor of Cello and Chamber Music at the Conservatoire de musique du Québec à Montréal.
-In 2017, he was appointed conductor of the Conservatoire’s Grand Orchestre à Cordes.
+In 2017, he was appointed conductor of the Conservatoire's Grand Orchestre à Cordes.

-In 2017, he began giving guest master classes for the Netherlands String Quartet Academy (NSKA) continuing to this day travelling to Holland to teach the finest emerging string quartets.
+In 2017, he began giving guest master classes for the Netherlands String Quartet Academy.

 His concert tours have taken him to four continents and he has performed at many festivals, including Marlboro, Sitka, Santa Barbara, Banff, and Toronto Summer Music.